 For clients who would like to follow social distancing with other climbers, we offer single tents on the mountain and single rooms on safari or in town.
 Meals can also be eaten in the sleeping tent versus the community mess tent if desired.

 The high season for tourists normally begins in July and lasts until October.
-However, it is estimated that the country will experience a 76% drop in visitors this year due to the novel coronavirus.
-Employment in the tourism industry is expected to fall from 623,000 jobs to 146,000 jobs.
+However, it is estimated that the country has experience a 76% drop in visitors in 2021 due to the novel coronavirus.
+Employment in the tourism industry was expected to fall from 623,000 jobs to 146,000 jobs.

 We have not had any clients become infected due to their trip to Tanzania.